ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 Culturally safe practice is the ongoing critical reflection of health practitioner knowledge, skills, attitudes, practising behaviours and power differentials in delivering safe, accessible and responsive healthcare free of racism.

   To ensure culturally safe and respectful practice, medical practitioners must:

-  a.
-Acknowledge colonisation and systemic racism, social, cultural, behavioural and economic factors which impact individual and community health
+1. Acknowledge colonisation and systemic racism, social, cultural, behavioural and economic factors which impact individual and community health
-  b.
-Acknowledge and address individual racism, their own biases, assumptions, stereotypes and prejudices and provide care that is holistic, free of bias and racism
+2. Acknowledge and address individual racism, their own biases, assumptions, stereotypes and prejudices and provide care that is holistic, free of bias and racism
-  c.
-Recognise the importance of self-determined decision-making, partnership and collaboration in healthcare which is driven by the individual, family and community
+3. Recognise the importance of self-determined decision-making, partnership and collaboration in healthcare which is driven by the individual, family and community
-  d.
-Foster a safe working environment through leadership to support the rights and dignity of Aboriginal and Torres Strait Islander people and colleagues.
+4. Foster a safe working environment through leadership to support the rights and dignity of Aboriginal and Torres Strait Islander people and colleagues.

 Culturally safe and respectful practice is also important for all communities.

-From the Medical Board of Australia, Good medical practice: a code of conduct for doctors in Australia: October 2020
+From the Medical Board of Australia, Good medical practice: a code of conduct for doctors in Australia: October 2020.

 ### Domain 7.
 Practise medicine within an ethical, intellectual and professional framework